 Although React Native is becoming better and better in terms of performance and it seems to get closer to truly native experience, there are still many differences that we should be aware of.

 The most important difference between native apps and cross-platform apps is that native apps are made to work on a particular operating system.
 That means they can use all the blessings of that system, yet it cannot work anywhere else beside.

-Although, cross-platform apps been made to work everywhere, they still lack the kind of flexibility and performance on a specific operating system that native apps has.
+Although cross-platform apps have been made to work everywhere, they still lack the kind of flexibility and performance on a specific operating system that native apps have.